Muzaffarpur: History

-Muzaffarpur District, often referred to as the "Land of Lychee," was created in 1875 for administrative convenience by splitting the former Tirhut district.
+Muzaffarpur was created in 1875 for administrative convenience by splitting the former Tirhut district.
 The present district traces its origins to the 18th century and is named after Muzaffar Khan, an Amil (revenue officer) under British rule.

 The region's history extends back to ancient Indian epics, including the Ramayana.
-Historically known as Videha, the area was ruled by King Janak, father of Sita (also known as Vaidehi), who is said to have been born in Sitamarhi, a place considered sacred in Hindu tradition.
+Historically known as Videha, the area was ruled by King Janak, father of Goddess Sita (also known as Vaidehi), who is said to have been born in Sitamarhi, a place considered sacred in Hindu tradition.

 The earliest recorded history of the district begins with the Vrijji Republic, a confederation of eight clans dominated by the Licchavis.
 The powerful kingdom of Magadh formed matrimonial alliances with the Licchavis in 519 BCE.
 Ajatshatru later invaded Vaishali and established Patliputra (modern Patna).

 Ambarati, located 40 km from Muzaffarpur, is believed to be the home of Amrapali, a famed royal dancer of Vaishali.
 Vaishali was also a center of religious renaissance and is notable as the birthplace of Mahavir, the 24th Jain Tirthankara, a contemporary of Gautama Buddha.

 Between the 7th and 11th centuries CE, Muzaffarpur was ruled by various dynasties, including those of Emperor Harsha Vardhan, the Palas, the Chedis, and the Senas.
 The region came under Muslim control in the early 14th century, with rulers like Ghiyasuddin Tughlaq consolidating power.

 The Simraon dynasty in neighboring Champaran once extended its influence over Mithila and Nepal until Tughlaq Shah invaded Tirhut in 1323.
 Later, the area fell under the control of the Jaunpur Sultanate and then the Delhi Sultanate.
 The Nawabs of Bengal also exercised control before the region became part of the Mughal Empire.

 Following the British victory at the Battle of Buxar in 1764, Muzaffarpur came under British East India Company rule.
 The district played a significant role in the Indian independence movement.
 Notably, Khudiram Bose, a young revolutionary, was executed in Muzaffarpur in 1908 for his involvement in a bombing attempt against British officials.
 A memorial commemorates Bose in the district.

 Mahatma Gandhi's visits to Muzaffarpur in 1920 and 1927 further inspired nationalist sentiments.
 The district's unique location at the cultural crossroads of Hindu and Islamic traditions has contributed to its diverse heritage.